 Westminster residents love the outdoors and have 2,910 acres of parks to enjoy.
+Many of the parks have playgrounds.
+View an interactive map of the city's playgrounds.
 A total of 65 parks are located throughout the city, and each Westminster resident has a park within a half mile of their home.
-This includes our four-legged friends who can romp at the city's 300-acre Off-Leash Dog Park located at 105th Avenue and Simms Street or our newest dog park located at the Big Dry Creek Park.

 Armed Forces Tribute Garden

 Westminster has developed an Armed Forces Tribute Garden to honor those who serve in any branch of the Armed Services.
 The Tribute Garden is a unique addition to City Park and is located on 104th Avenue just west of the Christopher Fields softball complex.
 This permanent tribute includes a central water feature with a bronze sculpture, seating areas for each of the service branches, engraved bricks and beautiful landscaping.

 Standley Lake Regional Park

 At Standley Lake Regional Park, campers enjoy a new campground, and at the Standley Lake Nature Center, visitors can learn about the shoreline habits of nesting bald eagles.
 Other activities to enjoy at Standley Lake include boating, hiking, biking and fishing.